-- 2. For Urban Forestry projects, a letter from a certified arborist, registered professional forester or landscape architect, certifying the following for projects involving tree planting: - a.
-Carbon dioxide uptake and carbon sequestration capability; 12 - b.
-Appropriateness of species for location (identify the approved planting palette for this specific California climate zone); 13 - c.
+Architect: For Urban Forestry projects, a letter must be submitted from a certified arborist, registered professional forester or landscape architect, certifying the following for projects involving tree planting:

+- a.
+Carbon dioxide uptake and carbon sequestration capability; - b.
+Appropriateness of species for location (identify the approved planting palette for this specific California climate zone); - c.
 Optimal initial tree size for survival; - d.
-Water use efficiency is an essential consideration in the design and management of this landscape: - e.
+Water use efficiency is an essential consideration in the design and management of this landscape; - e.
 How water conservation will be increased; - f.
 Best practices in planting and maintenance; and - g.
-Compliance with local ordinances. - N. Letters from or Agreements with other Agencies with jurisdiction over property to be developed, giving permission to implement project, such as: - 1.
+Compliance with local ordinances. - O. Justification Letter for Trees Larger than 15 Gallon: If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicant's authorized representative in the Resolution, must be submitted with the application. - P. Letters from or Agreements with other Agencies with jurisdiction over property to be developed, giving permission to implement project, such as: - 1.
 Property owners (if other than Applicant).